gyaikhom/phenodcc-media/processing/docs/README.md

 ## Source code structure

-The [Python](https://www.python.org/) script `downloader.py` carries out the downloading and processing.
+The [Python](https://www.python.org/) script `phenodcc_media.py` carries out the downloading and processing.
 This script should be executed periodically by the **crawler**.

 Not all media files need processing (e.g., PDF files).
 However, for most of the media files that are images, the download module should optimise the image files for efficient delivery.
-This processing is done by the `generate_tiles.sh` [Bash](https://www.gnu.org/software/bash/) script.
+This processing is done by the `generate_tiles_for_image.sh` [Bash](https://www.gnu.org/software/bash/) script.

 Since the URIs are provided to the module as string values of experimental results, the module requires access to the database where these values are stored.
 The access credential to this database is specified in the `phenodcc_media.config` properties file.